 Assaults are a type of personal violence offence.
-In NSW there are a number of different offences that are a class of assault.
+In NSW, there are a number of different offences that are included in the class of assault.
 Assault offences are serious and can result in periods of imprisonment.

-An assault in NSW is defined as any act — and not a mere omission to act — by which a person intentionally — or recklessly — causes another to apprehend immediate and unlawful violence.
-This is defined in Case law and colloquially known as Common Law Assault.
+An assault in NSW is defined as any act — and not a mere omission to act — by which a person intentionally, or recklessly, causes another to apprehend immediate and unlawful violence.
+This is defined in Case law and is known as Common Law Assault.

-Under the Crimes Act 1900 (NSW), an assault includes both the apprehension of unlawful violence as well as the physical act of violence, the act of violence itself is referred to as a battery.
+Under the Crimes Act 1900 (NSW), an assault includes both the apprehension of unlawful violence, as well as, the physical act of violence, referred to as ‘battery’.